JamesParsons/Interactive-Lab-Hub2/Lab 2/README.md

 For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.

-It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.
+It is worth spending a little time thinking about ho

+w you mark time, and what would be useful in a clock of your own design.

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.